 The Book Thief by Markus Zusak

 Now that I’ve read The Book Thief, I feel like I see it everywhere.
 Granted, there’s probably a little confirmation bias at play there, but I don’t think that’s the whole story.
 My Instagram and Pinterest feeds are filled with gushing, adoring reviews from (mostly) teenage fans.
 I think, for a lot of them, this is the first WWII story they’ve emotionally connected with, the first one to truly show them the human impact of military conflict.
 Had I read The Book Thief as a young teen, before encountering Anne Frank’s Diary of a Young Girl, I likely would have had the same reaction.
 I wish I’d read it then, before I engaged with numerous harrowing real-life stories of the Second World War.
 As it stands, with The Book Thief and historical WWII fiction in general, I’m a bit cynical and often find that for me they don’t stand up to the true accounts.
-Read my full review here.
+Read my full review of The Book Thief here.

 We Are All Completely Beside Ourselves by Karen Joy Fowler